-“If you want to get something you have never gotten before, you’ve to do something you’ve never done before.” ~ Celestine Chua
+“To get something you have never gotten before, you’ve to do something you’ve never done before.” — Celestine Chua

-Are you doing something over and over in your life and for some reason or another, expecting different results to manifest?
-Whenever you want to see a different result – be it a positive change, an improvement in your performance or realization of your goals – you have to do something different from whatever you are currently doing.
-In goal achievement terms, it’s changing your strategy to reach your desired goal.
+Are you doing something over and over but expecting different results?
+Whenever you want to see a different result in your life, be it a positive change or an improvement in your performance, you have to do something different from what you are currently doing.
+In goal achievement terms, this is known as changing your strategy to reach your goal.

 Change Your Actions to Get Results You Want